They might not look like “classic” enchiladas, but the chili-seasoned dough of these Enchiladas Potosinas makes them a unique and tasty treat.

 Enchiladas or Empanadas?

-If you noticed that these enchiladas look more like empanadas than a sauce-covered enchiladas, you’re right!
 They really are filled and shaped more like empanadas than enchiladas.
 Really, the only thing that makes these enchiladas different from empanadas is that they use corn masa flour, while traditional empanadas use wheat flour for the dough.

 Enchiladas Potosinas: Cooking